 'Who is Superman?'

-As she leaned back in her chair, Jimmy came running along, turning to her as he went.
+As she leaned back in her chair, Jamie came running along, turning to her as she went by.
 "Lois, there's a guy going to jump from the Forsyth Building!"
-Lois sprang to action, grabbing her notebook and keys, catching up with the redhead quickly.
+Lois sprang to action, grabbing her notebook and keys, catching up with the blonde quickly.

-To his credit, Lois never saw Jimmy make the sign of the cross as he followed her into the elevator.
-The six minute drive took three with Lois driving, and as the car skidded to a stop at the edge of the police line, Jimmy hopped out and began focusing his camera on the crown, and then up towards the building.
-Slipping between the police cruisers, she walked up to the small huddle of patrolman watching as their supervisors planned out their response as they waited for the response team to arrive.
+To her credit, Lois never saw Jamie make the sign of the cross as she followed Lois into the elevator.
+The six minute drive took three with Lois driving, and as the car skidded to a stop at the edge of the police line, Jamie hopped out and began focusing her camera on the crown, and then up towards the building.
+Slipping between the police cruisers, Lois walked up to the small huddle of patrolman watching as their supervisors planned out their response as they waited for the response team to arrive.
 She knew better than to approach the supervisors, who were too busy to give her anything.
 But young men liked to act like they knew something when a pretty reporter batter her eyes.

 Lois Lane, after all, knew how to work her sources.

 The crowd had swelled beneath Eric as he had stood at the corner.
 Despite the cool winds off the ocean, he was still sweating buckets.
 The police were just now arriving, and had begun to push back the curious masses behind quickly set up barricades.
 Several of his coworkers were watching from the windows, but none had said anything to him yet.